Politics of Gabon: Executive branch

 The president is elected by popular vote for a seven-year term.
 He appoints the prime minister.
 The Council of Ministers is appointed by the prime minister in consultation with the president.

 President El Hadj Omar Bongo Ondimba, in power since 1967 and the longest-serving African head of state, was re-elected to another seven-year term according to poll results returned from elections held on November 27, 2005.
 According to figures provided by Gabon's Interior Ministry, this was achieved with 79.1% of the votes cast.
-In 2003 the President amended the Constitution of Gabon to remove any restrictions on the number of terms a president is allowed to serve.
-The president retains strong powers, such as authority to dissolve the National Assembly, declare a state of siege, delay legislation, conduct referendums, and appoint and dismiss the prime minister and cabinet members.
+In 2003, the President amended the Constitution of Gabon to remove any restrictions on the number of terms a president is allowed to serve.
+The president retains strong powers, such as the authority to dissolve the National Assembly, declare a state of siege, delay legislation, conduct referendums, and appoint and dismiss the prime minister and cabinet members.

-President of Gabon is Ali Ben Bongo Ondimba after taking over from his late father Omar, who ruled Gabon for 41 years until his death in 2009.

 Legislative branch

 The Parliament (Parlement) has two chambers.
 The National Assembly (Assemblée Nationale) has 120 members, 111 members elected for a five-year term in single-seat constituencies and nine members appointed by a head of state - the president.
 The Senate (Sénat) has 91 members, elected for a six-year term in single-seat constituencies by local and departmental councillors.